 Do you have any ideas on which communities we see relying on special assessments and loans the most?

 That’s right… communities that have implemented prior special assessments and loans.
 It’s because rarely have they addressed the real issue of needing to allocate more money to the reserve account.
 During a time of financial turmoil when loans are secured and special assessments are implemented good luck in also raising the dues any significant degree.
 Most often we see an increase of the dues at this point just to appease the Lender and pay off the loan plus interest – again not addressing the issue of an underfunded reserve account.

 Communities can absolutely decide to rely on special assessments and loans of they wish but there is little argument about the fairness of these options.
 The additional costs of special assessments and loans are taken on by only the current members of a community.

-Example - A roof which may last 25 years and is paid for from a special assessment is being paid by those members who actually paying the special assessment.
+Example - A roof which has lasted 25 years and is paid for from a special assessment is being paid for by only those members who actually are paying the special assessment.
 There could be twenty fours years worth of owners that pay nothing into the reserve account even though they utilized 96% of the roof.
 Is this fair – absolutely not – but 24 years of Boards and Membership may not argue with that at all as they kept the dues artificially low for 24 years before there was any negative consequence - most of them are not even in the community any longer so they have zero negative consequences for past budgeting decisions that underfunded the reserve account.